-Estimating the Useful Lives of Property and Equipment and ROU Assets.
-The Company reviews annually the estimated useful lives of property and equipment and ROU assets based on expected asset's utilization, market demands and future technological development.
+Estimating the Useful Lives of Property and Equipment.
+The Group reviews annually the estimated useful lives of property and equipment based on expected asset's utilization, market demands and future technological development.
 It is possible that the factors mentioned may change in the future, which could cause a change in estimated useful lives.
 A reduction in estimated useful lives could cause a significant increase in depreciation and amortization of property and equipment.